top of page

 Discover our course offerings for the Spring 2026 term.
 Explore the complete list of academic programs available, both in-person and online via Zoom.

-In-person and Zoom courses begin on January 12, 2026
+In-person, Zoom, and Hybrid courses begin on January 12, 2026

 If you have questions or need more information about the

-Spring Semester courses at NEBCS, please contact us
+Spring Semester courses at NEBCS, please contact us.

 Greek Exegesis: Mark, pt.
 2